Answered By: Caroline Daniels Last Updated: Oct 12, 2017 Views: 243

-Plagiarism is broadly defined as presenting someone else’s ideas or work without acknowledging the source, whether intinationally or accidentally.
-Plagiarism in academia is considered academic dishonesty.
+Plagiarism is broadly defined as presenting someone else’s ideas or work without acknowledging the source, whether intentionally or accidentally.
+Plagiarism in academia is considered a form of academic dishonesty.
+Familiarize yourself with KPU's Academic Integrity website where you will learn about the university's policy and procedures on academic dishonesty as well as resources for developing your own skills in order to avoid it in your own work.

 Common examples of plagiarism:

-More information can be found on our Academic Integrity guide.
+More information can be found on the library's Academic Integrity guide.

 Contact Us